 So medical care is changing, owing to simple ideas—apps—that laymen invent.
 Each year there are literally thousands of medical and healthcare apps being released and which get funding in the hundreds of millions of dollars.

 The Digital health care industry is growing rapidly.
-In 2015 the amount of venture capital funding of digital health startups reached $4.5B.
-In just first half of 2016, this number reached $3.9B.
+In 2020 the amount of venture capital funding of digital health startups reached $84B.
+In just Q1 of 2021, this number reached $31,6B.
 The lion’s share of investment of far goes to patient and consumer experience and wellness sector.

 The medical industry is highly regulated, dependent reams of documentation, prone to long queues and often hamstrung by inefficient procedures.
 Over-employment and declining productivity abound, too regularly resulting in annoying frustration for patients.
 That’s where technology comes in.
 Innovation matters.
 It improves the lives of patients and care-providers alike.
 Simple ideas like those invented by startups manage to simplify the work of doctors and enhance patients’ lives.